s3275744/ai-powered-statcheck/README.md

 - **API key**: Ensure that you have an OpenAI API key stored in your `.env` file under the variable `OPENAI_API_KEY` for the code to work.
 Without an OpenAI API key, the code cannot use the `extract_data_from_text` method, which means the code cannot extract the relevant data from the context.

-- **Decimal places**: Both the GRIM test and Statcheck respect the number of decimal places in the reported data.
+- **Decimal places**: The script respects the number of decimal places in the reported data.
 Keep this in mind when interpreting the results.

-- **Decimal separator**: Both the GRIM test and Statcheck only recognize a dot `.` as a valid decimal separator.
+- **Decimal separator**: The script only recognises a dot `.` as a valid decimal separator.
 A comma `,` is regarded as thousand separator.
 For example, `'10,159'` is interpreted as 'ten thousand one hundred fifty-nine', not 'ten point one five nine'.

 - **Error handling**: The script includes basic error handling for file formats and extraction issues.
 Make sure to check the console for any error messages if something goes wrong.
 Some hints are also programmed in the scripts: e.g., when providing an `"r"` test with no `DF`, the script returns the following `Note`: _"Correlation test requires degrees of freedom (df1).
 None provided."_

 # Known Issues
-## GRIM-Related Issues
-- **Incorrect GRIM applicability detection:**  The AI model frequently misclassifies floating-point means as GRIM-applicable, resulting in false positives.
-GRIM should only be applied to means derived from discrete integer data (e.g., Likert scales).

-- **Segmentation trade-off:**   Articles are processed in segments of 1,000 words with 200-word overlap.
-While this prevents the context windows from becoming too large, it also increases the chance that relevant values (mean and sample size) appear in separate segments and cannot be matched.

-## Statcheck-Related Issues
 - **Typesetting issues:** In some journals, mathematical symbols such as `<` are replaced by an image of this symbol, which can’t be converted to plain text.
 This means that the correct operator cannot be extracted, meaning the script has to fill in an operator itself.
 Usually, the script fills in the `=` operator, which is likely to be incorrect.
 - **Contextual understanding:** Currently, the script only accounts for Huynh-Feldt corrections; other statistical corrections have not yet been implemented.
 Furthermore, the script attempts to identifiy the test tail (`'one'` or `'two'`) which was used, based on the context.
 In future versions, the script can be programmed to allow for the detection of additional statistical corrections.